 I already believed in the human capacity to change a pattern.
 But was that possible for me?

-The new possibility for me was, "Could I be a person that consistently finishes what I start?
+When I leaned into curiosity instead of reporting the news, the new possibility for me came in the form of a question, "Could I be a person that consistently finishes what I start?
 Could I be a finisher?"

 "How might it feel to finish what I start? . . .
 It would feel really good."